TyroneMartin/DocumentConverterApplication/README.md

 ## Web Application Workflow

 - **File Upload & Conversion:**
   Users upload a file and select a conversion type via the web form.
-The server processes the file using the appropriate converter (invoked via the `ConverterFactory`), saves the converted output in the `wwwroot/downloads` folder on the host machine, and provides a download link.
+The server processes the file using the appropriate converter (invoked via the `ConverterFactory`), saves the converted output in the `wwwroot/downloads` folder on the user or host machine, and then provides a download link.

 - **File Storage:**
   The converted files are stored on the server (host machine) under `wwwroot/downloads`.
 They remain on the server until downloaded by the user or removed via a cleanup process.